VulshokBersrker/robintuk/README.md

 - [ ] Place sink into another thread? to prevent stutters when there is heavy system load
 - [ ] Open with (in file explorer)
 - [ ] Better DPI aware CSS
+- [x] Add Search for Lyrics (can be used to replace lyrics)
+- [x] Improve Event logger for debugging
 - [x] Gapless playback
 - [x] Notification of version updates
 - [x] Update queue page when queue is changed